top of page

 7. What is the DIFC Wills Services Centre?

-The DIFC Wills Service Centre (formerly known as DIFC Wills & Probate Registry) has been set up specifically to cater for non-Muslims owning assets in Dubai and Ras Al Khaimah.
+The DIFC Wills Service Centre (formerly known as DIFC Wills & Probate Registry) has been set up specifically to cater for non-Muslims owning assets in the UAE or wishing to put guardianship arrangements in place if they have children living in Dubai or Ras Al Khaimah.

 The benefits of registering a Will with the DIFC Wills Service Centre include:

-all documents and communications are conducted in English (compared to the Abu Dhabi Wills Registry which requires all documents to be translated into Arabic)
+• all documents and communications are conducted in English (compared to the ADJD which requires all documents to be translated into Arabic)

-8. What is the Abu Dhabi Wills Registry?
+8. What is the Wills Registry for Non-Muslims at the Abu Dhabi Judicial Department (ADJD)?

-The Abu Dhabi Wills Registry was established in 2017 to provide a mechanism for the registration of Wills for non-Muslim expatriates in the UAE.
+The ADJD provides a mechanism for the registration of Wills for non-Muslim expatriates in the UAE.

-The benefits of registering a Will with the Abu Dhabi Wills Registry include:
+The benefits of registering a Will with the ADJD include:

-there is no limitation on locality of assets and assets located in any of the seven Emirates and even outside UAE may be protected under the Wills registered with the Abu Dhabi Wills Registry
+• there is no limitation on locality of assets and assets located in any of the seven Emirates and even outside UAE may be protected under the Wills registered with the ADJD

 9. How much does it cost to prepare and register a Will?

-The cost to prepare and register your Will varies depending on the complexity of your Will and whether your Will is registered with the DIFC Wills Service Centre or the Abu Dhabi Wills Registry.
+The cost to prepare and register your Will varies depending on the complexity of your Will and whether your Will is registered with the DIFC Wills Service Centre or the ADJD.

 Preparation of your Will by Access Legal